 Students who worked individually on each laboratory assignment during the semester demonstrated a statistically significant improvement in the final laboratory practicum score as compared to the students who worked in two member lab teams; however, the lab report scores did not demonstrate a similar improvement.
-Students from the solo group submitted individual weekly lab reports and the students in the control group submitted a lab report for each team.
-While grades on the lab practicum provided an objective metric of students' laboratory knowledge and abilities and each question was evaluated as a correct or incorrect answer, the grades assigned for lab reports were dependent on the individual grader and therefore were potentially more subjective than the lab practicum grades.
+Students from the solo group submitted individual lab reports, and the students in the control group submitted a lab report for each team.
+Grades on the lab practicum provided an objective metric of the students' laboratory knowledge and abilities.
+Each question was evaluated as a correct or incorrect answer.
+The assigned lab report grades were dependent on the individual grader and were therefore more subjective than the lab practicum grades.
 The same instructor graded the lab (and pre-lab) reports in the first four semesters of the study (Spring 2008 - Fall 2009); however, in the final semester, the reports were graded by two separate instructors.
-The criteria used for lab report swere defined by two separate instructors.

 The cumulative distribution functions for the lab report scores were not statistically different within the three solo semester sequence (Kruskal-Wallis rank sum test, chi-squared=1.17; p>0.05) nor between the combined solo and first semester control (K-S two-sample test, D=0.21; p>0.05) with the same grader; however, lab report scores were statistically different in the final control semester as compared to the first control semester (D=0.41; p<0.005) and the combined solo semester scores (D=0.46; p<0.0001) as shown in Figure 4.
-Since presumably the lab report scores in the control semesters represented the combined effort, knowledge and skills for both members of the lab team while the lab report scores from the solo teams reflected student individual knowledge, a comparison of these cdf's between groups may be neither helpful nor necessarily meaningful.
-In the absence of supporting data to the contrary, the increased lab report scores in the second control semester most likely reflected a difference in grading scales between instructors and were not indicative of students' laboratory knowledge nor abilities.
+Since presumably the lab report scores in the control semesters represented the combined effort, knowledge and skills for both members of the lab team while the lab report scores from the solo teams reflected their individual knowledge, a comparison of these cdf's between groups may be neither helpful nor necessarily meaningful.
+In the absence of supporting data to the contrary, the increased lab report scores in the second control semester most likely reflected a difference in grading scales between instructors and was not indicative of the students laboratory knowledge nor abilities.